ddev/ddev-selenium-standalone-chrome/README.md

 ## Use

 - Your project is now ready to run client side tests from Drupal core or [Drupal Test Traits](https://gitlab.com/weitzman/drupal-test-traits) (DTT).
+Both types are tested in this repo.
 - On your host, browse to https://[DDEV SITE URL]:7910 (password: `secret`) to watch tests run (neat!).

 ## Contribute

 - Anyone is welcome to submit a PR to this repo.
+See README.md at https://github.com/drud/ddev-addon-template, the parent of this repo.

 ## Maintainer